PlugShare/slate/source/index.html.md

 HTTPS + HTTP Basic auth is required when making API requests.
 Your username and password will be provided.

+## Localization

+Many of our fields are localized, so we suggest you build on these dynamic values instead of hardcoding static ones.
+By passing a locale token, you will get localized arrays for fields such as outlet connector types, vehicle_type, vehicle_subtype.
+Read more on locatization [here](#localization) **__TODO__**

 # Authentication

 > To authorize, use this code: